Ceejaymar/PCNW-Unit-3-Final/README.md

 ## [Part Two](/part2/)

-- Part one is a full CRUD API
+- Part two is a full CRUD API
 - Please do npm init, seed your database and follow directions
 - Make sure to seperate the solutions of Part One and Part Two in seperate folders